findy-network/findy-network.github.io/content/en/blog/multiplexer/index.md

 - Why it didn't offer a straightforward own separated API?
 With Indy SDK, you had to build each transaction with three separate functions that weren't general but entity-specific, like `indy_build_cred_def_request()`.
-- Why the transaction model was so unclear and 'hid' from the rest of the?
+- Why the transaction model was so unclear and 'hid' from the rest of the Indy SDK functions?
-  Indy SDK functions.
 (See previous one.)
 - Why could Indy nodes not idle?
 When no one was connected to the ledger, it still used a shit load of CPU time per node, and there was a four (4) node minimum in the local setup.